ppetridis/pdsnd_github/README.md

 ### Date created
-This project was created on 9 July, 2020.
+This project was initially created on 21 June, 2020.
+It was uploaded to Github on 9 July, 2020.

 ### Project Title
 Bikeshare Data Project